Hall of Fame: McGriff gone from writers' ballot, but will not be forgotten by Eras Committees

 Even if McGriff waited longer than expected.

-Editor's note: This article was not subject t approval of Tom Emanski, coach of back-to-back-to-back AAU national youth championships, with whom McGriff will be forever linked.
+Editor's note: This article was not subject to the approval of Tom Emanski, coach of back-to-back-to-back AAU national youth championships, with whom McGriff will be forever linked.